Injured While Working From Home? Workers Comp Eligibility

 What About COVID and L&I Claims?

-Covid has changed where people work.
-Persons working at home because of Covid who are injured on the job should be covered for their home office injury.
-See Covid-19 and L&I Claims.
+COVID-19 has changed where people work.
+Because of COVID-19, people who work at home and are injured on the job should be covered for their home office injuries.
+See COVID-19 and L&I Claims.

 L&I should cover your home office injury.
-The Sharpe Law Firm is available to answer your questions about whether a work-related injury is covered by L&I when someone is injured while working from home.
-Contact us today for answers to all your questions about L&I coverage.
+We are available to answer your questions about whether a work-related injury is covered by L&I when someone is injured while working from home.
+Schedule a complimentary consultation today for answers to all your questions about L&I coverage.

 Free Case Evaluation Form